CTYue/chuwa0610/ShortQuestions/annotation.md

 }
 ```
 ### @RestController
-- It is a specialized version of the @Controller annotation that includes the @ResponseBody annotation.
+- (`@RestController = @Controller + @ResponseBody`) It is a specialized version of the @Controller annotation that includes the @ResponseBody annotation.
 This means that it's designed for building RESTful web services where the response body of a method is serialized directly into the response format (usually JSON or XML).
 Annotate a class to define it as a controller where every method returns a domain object instead of a view.
 ### @RequestMapping
 - Maps HTTP requests to handler methods of MVC and REST controllers.
 ### @Autowired